 Don’t Forget About The Floors

 The single thing that made the space totally transform was covering the grey cement floor.
-There are LOTS of options to choose from but I opted for the tiled outdoor flooring from Ikea.
+There are LOTS of options to choose from but I opted for the tiled outdoor flooring.
 It was so easy to install and fairly affordable considering the impact it had.
 But if you’re looking for a more affordable option, you can always just add an outdoor rug.
 There are tons of options to choose from these days.
 Classic jute or sisal rug is also always a simple, durable and affordable choice.

 Choose Smart Lighting